 Pursuant to Rule 5605(b)(1) of the NASDAQ Rules, a majority of the members of the Board must be "independent directors" as that term is defined by NASDAQ Rule 5605(a)(2).
 Our Board of Directors has evaluated the independence of its members based upon the rules of the Nasdaq Stock Market and the SEC.
-Our Board of Directors has evaluated the independence of its members based upon the rules of the NASDAQ and the SEC.
-Applying these standards, our Board of Directors has affirmatively determined that seven directors are "independent directors" under the applicable rules of the NASDAQ and the SEC.
-We have determined that one director, Kent Landvatter, does not qualify as an independent director because he is an executive officer of both the Company and the Bank.
+Applying these standards, our Board of Directors has affirmatively determined that six directors are "independent directors" under the applicable rules of the NASDAQ and the SEC.
+The independent directors of the Company are Howard I. Reynolds, James N. Giordano, Thomas E. Gibson, Jr., Lisa Ann Nievaard, Jeana Hutchings and Gerald E. Cunningham.